When preparing for a job interview, you should be at the top of your game.

 5. Practice interview etiquette

 First impressions count!
-Your interview etiquette will be judged as well as your answers.
+You will judge your interview etiquette as well as your answers.
 We’ve covered how to have proper interview etiquette here.

 6. Practice your speaking voice and body language

-Sit with a trusted friend or family member and practice your speaking voice and body language.
+Sit with a trusted friend or family member and practise your speaking voice and body language.
 Get them to tell you honestly of the impression you give off.
 Do you seem nervous?
 Do you talk too fast?
 Are you speaking clearly and loud enough?
-The more practice the more confident you’ll be in your interview.
+The more practice, the more confident you’ll be in your interview.

 7. Study your resume

-A good interviewer will have read your resume prior to your arrival and may even make notes to ask you more questions around what you’ve stated on your resume.
+A good interviewer will have read your resume before your arrival and may even make notes to ask you more questions about what you’ve stated on your resume.
 So make sure you know exactly what is on your resume and be prepared to expand on statements you make in your resume.

 8. Plan your outfit

-Plan your outfit prior to the day.
+Plan your outfit before the day.
 This not only makes getting ready for your interview easy, but it will help lower your stress if you have your outfit cleaned, ironed and ready to go.
-The last thing you’d want is to spend your last minute preparation trying on different outfits, washing or ironing clothes in a panic.
+The last thing you’d want is to spend your last-minute preparation trying on different outfits, washing or ironing clothes in a panic.

 9. Plan your journey ahead of time

-Make sure you know where you’re heading prior to the day.
-Take a test run of how long it takes to get to your interview and even plan alternative journeys in case the unexpected happens.
+Make sure you know where you're heading before the day.
+Take a test run of how long it takes to get to your interview and even plan alternative journeys if the unexpected happens.
 It is also crucial to ensure you leave with plenty of time to spare.
-It would be better to get there an hour early and go sit in a nearby coffee shop with a book, than to turn up last minute in a frenzy.
+It would be better to get there an hour early and sit in a nearby coffee shop with a book than to turn up last minute in a frenzy.
 Or even worse-late!

 10. Prepare your own questions